 Outlook and conclusions

-MyCC has announced that it is reviewing amendments to the Competition Act 2010 (slated to come into effect by the end of 2020), which will include merger control provisions.
+MyCC has announced that it is reviewing amendments to the Competition Act 2010 (expected to come into effect by the end of 2021), which will include merger control provisions.
 At present, it appears that MyCC is inclined to adopt a pre-merger mandatory notification regime, although no further details are available at the time of writing.

 Further, in the civil aviation scene, the government of Malaysia had previously decided to merge MAVCOM (the body overseeing commercial and economic activities within the aviation sector) with the Civil Aviation Authority of Malaysia (CAAM) (the regulatory body overseeing safety and security in the aviation sector).
 The proposed merger has been met with mixed responses, particularly from industry players, as there is concern that a merger of the roles of MAVCOM and CAAM may have a detrimental and counterproductive effect on the industry.
 To date, however, the merger has yet to be formalised.

-1 Azman bin Othman Luk is a managing partner, Penny Wong is a principal associate and Yeo Sue May is an associate at Rahmat Lim & Partners.
+1 Raymond Yong is a partner, Penny Wong is a principal associate and Yeo Sue May is an associate at Rahmat Lim & Partners.

 2 Directorate for Financial and Enterprise Affairs Competition Committee of the Organisation for Economic Co-operation and Development, Global Forum on Competition, 'Merger Control in Dynamic Markets – Contribution from Malaysia', 6 December 2019.